Cecilia-Siman/Cecilia-Siman/README.md

 # Hi there 👋

-My name is Cecília, and I am participating on a programing Bootcamp.
-My goal is to become a Full Stack Developer by the end of 2022.
+My name is Cecília, and I am a Full Stack Developer.
 Apart from that, I study physics at UFMG, I speak english and I am learning german.

 - 🌱 I’m currently learning the basics of software development